ShruthiSiva/EC601_door/README.md

 OpenCV : 2.4 or higher

 The folder "Bracket-3D-print" has the sketchup and .stl files for printing the camera bracket attached to the arm.

+Image processing:

+a)Initialise the rpi camera module using the below

+camera = picamera.PiCamera()
+camera.resolution = (640,480)
+camera.framerate =32
+rawCapture = picamera.array.PiRGBArray(camera, size=(640,480))

+b) Perform a canny on each frame with these thresholds.
+This will detect the edges.
+100,200

+c) Blur the image applying the opencv blur function
+d) Feed the input to the cv2.HoughCircles to detect the circles in the image.
+e) For each hit find the coordinates and the count with regards to the min & max radius
+f) Draw a rounding circle against the Center of the coordinates.